Shooter kills 11 in Virginia Beach | DW | 31.05.2019

 Several people have been killed after a gunman opened fire at a government complex in Virginia Beach.
-Police said the gunman was also killed.
+Police in the eastern US state said the gunman was also killed.

 A least 11 people were killed and six wounded in a shooting at a government building complex in Virginia Beach in the US state of Virginia, police said Friday.